-The formation of the rocks has been created by the waves hitting on the rocks through the passing of many centuries.
+The formation of the rocks was created by the waves hitting on the rocks through the passing of many centuries.
 The tall rock in which the caves have been carved is covered by the sea creating a semi-circular bay.

 A visitor can get to this point by car, on foot or by mini cruises which take place in the area.
 For those who choose to hike one can follow the coastal nature trail of a length of 4, 5 kilometres on the east side of Ayia Napa that goes passed the rocky coast and offers continuous view towards the sea.